dktlee/dylanlee/intro_to_comp_sci_in_python/README.md

-# Introduction to Computer science
+# Introduction to Computer Science

 Learning introductory computer science in python.